 In general, it is cheaper to travel the whole Trans-Siberian without stops, as you then travel on the same ticket the whole way.
 Making stops will raise the ticket cost, but not that much.
-The more stops you make, the higher total cost you will get (when you stop you have to buy several independent tickets).
+The more stops you make, the higher the total cost you will get (when you stop you have to buy several independent tickets).

-Your travel class will affect the ticket price the most, and in general, a first-class ticket is around the double of a second class 4-berth ticket.
+Your travel class will affect the ticket price the most, and in general, a first-class ticket is around double of a second class 4-berth ticket.
 The lower bed is more expensive than the upper bed.
-Some tickets on certain trains also include one or some few meals, but far from all the meals, you’ll need.
+Some tickets on certain trains also include one or a few meals, but far from all the meals, you’ll need.

 Price example (per person) from our Trans-Siberian Railway trip (January 2020):